Services for business

 Find out more about our Summer Experience placement programme which gives organisations access to a pool of enthusiastic and skilled students who are seeking valuable work experience during the summer vacation period.
 We are looking for a diverse range of projects to engage our students, so will be happy to consider applications from local and regional businesses in all sectors and industries.

-Delivering employability skills workshops
+Delivering employability skills workshops and webinars

 Being involved in developing curriculum

 All of the courses that we offer at the University of Bradford are designed with industry input, we work with national, international and local businesses.
 This real-life input ensures that our graduates have the skills they need to succeed and the confidence to use them.